nyorain/vil/docs/own/done.md

+- [x] make sure the environment variables for overlays/window creation work as specified in readme everywhere
+- [x] resource viewer: we don't know which handle is currently selected (in the window on the left), can get confusing when they don't have names.
+	  Should probably be an ImGui::Selectable (that stays selected) instead of a button
+- [x] remove CommandGroups?
+Just rely on command matching instead? figure out how to properly do matching across command buffer boundaries; taking the context - the position inside a frame - into account
+- [x] currently command groups *interfer* with our new, improved command matching since it may not recognize two records as being in the same group when they should be (and we would find a perfect command match).
+	  Another point for removing them in their current form; as a requirement for command matching
+	  {yep, just removed them}
+- [x] make sure we fulfill multithreading requirements for VK_DESCRIPTOR_BINDING_UPDATE_AFTER_BIND_BIT and friends {should work with out current DescriptorSet, State separation}
+- [x] (important) the way we copy/modify descriptor set states might have a data race at the moment.
+When copying, we might try to increase the reference count of an already destroyed State object (when it is currently being replaced?)
+- [x] (important) the way we currently copy vectors of IntrusivePtr handles outside the lock (e.g. in Gui) to make they don't get destroyed inside isn't threadsafe
 - [x] {high prio} the many shared locks when recording a cb can be harmful as well.
       We could get around this when wrapping handles, should probably look into that eventually (maybe allow to switch dynamically at